Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-on-kubernetes.md

 **[Kubernetes]** and **[Docker]** are open-source solutions that help developers automate the deployment, scaling, and management of their applications  running in containers.

 This tutorial walks you though combining these two popular, open-source technologies to develop and deploy a Spring Boot application to Microsoft Azure.
-More specifically, you use *[Spring Boot]* for application development, *[Kubernetes]* for container deployment, and the [Azure Container Service (ACS)] to host your application.
+More specifically, you use *[Spring Boot]* for application development, *[Kubernetes]* for container deployment, and the [Azure Container Service (AKS)] to host your application.

 ### Prerequisites